MartinLupa/payments-processing/README.md

 # TODO
 - Add nginx reverse proxy.
+DONE
 - Add an authentication middleware.
+DONE
 - Add environment variables to support different environments to the entire setup.
 - Understand how to deploy the whole stack and how to scale it using AWS.
 - Add hot reload to the entire development environment (if possible).